 Under the No Action Alternative, the AWPOW projects would not be built.
-However, conditions in the area would be different from those that exist at the time this EIS is published (2015).
+However, as a result of several ongoing projects that are separate from AWPOW, conditions in the area would be different from those that existed at the time of publication of the Draft, Supplemental Draft, and Final EISs in 2015 and 2016.
 Major changes assumed to be in place under the No Action Alternative are:

 - The Alaskan Way Viaduct Replacement Project (AWVRP) will be complete, with the viaduct eliminated and the SR 99 tunnel in operation.
-Parking that existed beneath the viaduct prior to the start of AWVRP construction is assumed to have been restored. - The EBSP will be complete, and will include a new sidewalk inset with light-penetrating surface (LPS). - The Pike Place Market Waterfront Entrance Project (PPMWE) will be complete.
+Parking that existed beneath the viaduct prior to the start of AWVRP construction is assumed to have been restored. - The EBSP will be complete, and will include a new sidewalk inset with light-penetrating surface (LPS). - The Pike Place MarketFront (MarketFront) Project1 will be complete.

 The analysis for the No Action Alternative is based on the expected conditions in 2030, which is the project design year (the year used for the assessment of future conditions).
-The No Action Alternative serves as the baseline against which the potential impacts of the Action Alternative are evaluated.
+The No Action Alternative serves as the baseline against which the potential impacts of the Preferred Alternative are evaluated.

-Upon completion of the EBSP (currently planned for 2016), Alaskan Way will be restored to the alignment that it occupied until construction began on the AWVRP and EBSP, immediately west of and generally parallel to the present alignment of the Alaskan Way Viaduct.
+Upon completion of the portion of the EBSP south of Pine Street, it is assumed that Alaskan Way between S. King Street and Pine Street will be restored to the alignment that it occupied before construction began on the AWVRP and EBSP, immediately west of and generally parallel to the present alignment of the Alaskan Way Viaduct.
 The roadway will have two lanes serving general-purpose traffic in each direction, with an additional northbound lane to serve ferry traffic between S. King and S. Main Streets and two left-turn lanes between S. Main Street and Yesler Way.
 The east-west streets will generally connect to the restored roadway as they did before EBSP construction started, although the intersections of Alaskan Way with Columbia and Seneca Streets will be modified after removal of the Alaskan Way Viaduct ramps.
-There will be signals at all intersections.
-The restored Alaskan Way will not have a direct connection to Western Avenue or Elliott Avenue in Belltown.
+There will be traffic signals at all intersections.
+Alaskan Way will not have a direct connection to Western Avenue or Elliott Avenue in Belltown.
 Vehicles traveling north will need to use Wall, Vine, or Broad Streets to cross the BNSF rail line and access Belltown.